awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

 1. Ensure that the stack name is correct, and then choose **Update**\.

-It can take several minutes for AWS CloudFormation to update your stack\.
+It can take several minutes for CloudFormation to update your stack\.
 To monitor progress, view the stack events\.
 For more information, see [Viewing AWS CloudFormation stack data and resources on the AWS Management Console](cfn-console-view-stack-data-resources.md)\.
 After the stack is updated, view the stack outputs and go to the website URL to verify that the website is running\.
 For more information, see [Viewing AWS CloudFormation stack data and resources on the AWS Management Console](cfn-console-view-stack-data-resources.md)\.
 You successfully updated a template and a stack using AWS CloudFormation Designer\.

-To ensure that you are not charged for unwanted services, you can delete this stack\.
+To ensure that you aren't charged for unwanted services, you can delete this stack\.

 ## Step 4: Clean up resources<a name="working-with-templates-cfn-designer-walkthrough-updatebasicwebserver-delete-stack"></a>

-To make sure you are not charged for unwanted services, delete your stack and it's resources\.
+To make sure you aren't charged for unwanted services, delete your stack and it's resources\.

 **To delete the stack**

-1. From the AWS CloudFormation console, choose the **BasicWebServerStack** stack\.
+1. From the CloudFormation console, choose the **BasicWebServerStack** stack\.

 1. Choose **Delete Stack**\.

 1. In the confirmation message, choose **Yes, Delete**\.

-It can take several minutes for AWS CloudFormation to delete your stack\.
+It can take several minutes for CloudFormation to delete your stack\.
 To monitor progress, view the stack events\.
 After the stack is deleted, all the resources that you created are deleted\.
 Now that you understand how to use AWS CloudFormation Designer, you can use it to build and modify your own templates\.